Items not treated as pay

 If your employee leaves or retires they should pay any outstanding balance before the date of leaving or retirement.

-The equipment may be purchased from any approved provider.
+The equipment may be purchased from any cycle shop.
 If you purchase equipment abroad, the invoices should be in euros.
 Delivery charges are included as part of the cost.

 You must purchase the bicycle or safety equipment.
 The exemption does not apply where an employee or director purchases a bicycle or safety equipment and gets reimbursed by you.